kiranvodrahalli/kiranvodrahalli.github.io/notes/liveTeX/MITdeep2019.md

 We have a two layer network and we are going to minimize square loss with SGD.
 We'll assume the step-sizes are a small constant. n is the number of samples, and N is the number of hidden units.
 How can we analyze this?

+Ok so now we have parameters n samples, N units, dimension D, and k steps.
+People have started to understand some of these regimes, we will describe the picture.
+First we'll look at the case where you only have a constant number of neurons \\(N = O(1)\\), \\(n \geq D\\), \\(k \geq n\\).
+I'll call this the small network regime (small number of neurons).
+You can study a lot of things in this setting.
+People studied this using spin glass techniques; there was a nice paper last year by Auburne et. al. using statistical mechanics.
+There's an interesting phase transition.
+The second regime that was studied is where \\(N > d^c, k \geq n^{c'}\\), where \\(c, c'\\) is some power (imagine like these powers are 6).
+We call this the overparametrized regime or kernel regime.
+What happens is what Rong was describing this morning; here SGD needs to take only few steps to get to the optimum, and only the linearization matters (you end up doing something very similar to kernel ridge regression).
+The initialization of the random rates is very important.

+Finally, we have the **mean-field regime**.
+We have a large number of neurons \\(N \geq D, D \leq k \leq n\\).
+Here you only visit each neuron a few number of times (in this talk, just once).

 ### Langevin Diffusions in Non-convex Risk Minimization (Maxim Raginsky)